jimbender1976/rag_langflow_ollama_redis_milvus/README.md

 4. Give Flow a name
 > **Note**
 > You can also choose the "Vector Store RAG" template if you would prefer to just customize that.

+## User Input

+Add each of the following components to your flow:
+- Text Input
+- Prompt Template
+- Chat Input